calinvasileandrei/flutter_easy_start/README.md

 Hello, my name is Andrew and I develop this easy starter project which you can use to set up your initial project.

 How it works?
+After having intalled the cli on your computer,

 ### Automatic Setup using the cli
 Download the cli executable from my repository: https://github.com/calinvasileandrei/flutter_easy_cli/tree/master/executable ,